Pacific Rim (film): Plot

-In 2013, massive alien monsters called Kaiju emerge from an interdimensional portal called the Breach at the bottom of the Pacific Ocean and begin to attack coastal cities along the Pacific Rim.
-They prove resistant to conventional military force, prompting humanity to construct massive mecha called Jaegers; each is co-piloted by two or more people who share the mental stress of piloting the machine through a mental link called the Drift.
-The machines initially prove highly effective, ushering in a new era of Jaeger stardom.
+In 2013, colossal extraterrestrials called Kaiju emerge from an interdimensional portal called the Breach at the bottom of the Pacific Ocean and begin to attack coastal cities along the Pacific Rim.
+In response, humanity constructs massive mecha called Jaegers; each is co-piloted by two or more people who share the mental stress of piloting the machine through a mental link called the Drift.

-In 2020, brothers Yancy and Raleigh Becket pilot American Jaeger Gipsy Danger to defend Anchorage from a Category-3 Kaiju codenamed Knifehead.
-The Kaiju severely damages Gipsy, leading to Yancy's death.
-Raleigh kills Knifehead and pilots Gipsy to shore alone before collapsing.
-Traumatized by his brother's death and the stress of solo-piloting the Jaeger, he quits the program.
+In 2020, brothers Yancy and Raleigh Becket pilot the Jaeger Gipsy Danger to defend Anchorage.
+A Kaiju severely damages Gipsy and kills Yancy.
+Raleigh manages to kill the Kaiju, but traumatized by his brother's death and the stress of solo-piloting the Jaeger, he quits the program.

 Five years later, world leaders divert funding from the Jaeger program in favor of coastal defense walls due to resurgent Kaiju attacks and the rapid attrition of Jaegers.
-However, the walls are soon proven ineffective when a Kaiju breaks through the wall in Sydney in less than one hour before being brought down by Australian Jaeger Striker Eureka, piloted by father-son duo Herc and Chuck Hansen.
-The remaining Jaegers are relocated to Hong Kong under Marshal Stacker Pentecost.
+However, the walls are soon proven ineffective when a Kaiju breaks through the wall in Sydney before being brought down by Jaeger Striker Eureka, piloted by father-son duo Herc and Chuck Hansen.
+The remaining Jaegers are relocated to the Shatterdome in Hong Kong under Marshal Stacker Pentecost.

-Now working in wall construction, Raleigh is recruited by Pentecost and brought to Hong Kong.
-There, he meets Mako Mori, director of the Jaeger restoration program.
-Four Jaegers remain: refurbished Gipsy Danger, Russian Cherno Alpha, Chinese Crimson Typhoon, and Striker Eureka.
-Pentecost informs Raleigh of his plan to destroy the Breach by detonating a tactical nuclear weapon, to be escorted by Raleigh in Gipsy; Raleigh searches for a new co-pilot and finds Mako is compatible.
-During their first test in Gipsy Danger, Mako loses alignment while recalling a Kaiju attack in Tokyo, nearly discharging Gipsys plasma cannon inside the Shatterdome.
+Raleigh, now working on constructing the wall, is convinced by Pentecost to rejoin the Jaeger program and is brought to Hong Kong, where he meets Mako Mori, director of the Jaeger restoration program.
+Only four Jaegers, including Gipsy Danger and Striker Eureka, remain.
+Pentecost informs Raleigh of his plan to destroy the Breach by detonating a tactical nuclear weapon inside it.

+Raleigh searches for a new co-pilot and finds Mako is compatible.
+During their first test in Gipsy Danger, Mako loses alignment while recalling a Kaiju attack in Tokyo that almost killed her, nearly discharging Gipsys plasma cannon inside the Shatterdome.
 Consequently, Pentecost suspends Mako.
-Raleigh protests, having seen through Mako's memories that Pentecost had adopted and raised Mako after her parents died in the Kaiju attack, and suggests the real reason for Pentecost suspending Mako was to protect her.
-Pentecost remains unswayed.
+Raleigh protests, having seen through Mako's memories that Pentecost had adopted and raised Mako after her parents died in a Kaiju attack, and suggests that the real reason for Pentecost suspending Mako was to protect her, but Pentecost remains unswayed.